lobotomised/laravel-autocrawler/README.md

 ```

 ## Documentation
-All commands and information are available with the command:
+All commands and informations are available with the command:
 ```bash
 php artisan crawl --help
 ```